 Targets mentioned with a cultural aspect include 1.1 (eradicate extreme poverty)25 and 1.4 (equal rights to resources and services)26.
 Indicators used and on which data is provided include numbers of people accessing cultural offers and household spending.

 The level of cultural engagement in the delivery of SDG 1 is considered 'medium'.

-Barcelona 2019 "Target 1.4: Areas of Culture, Participation and Transparency Rights
+Barcelona 2019 "Target 1.4: Areas of municipal government involved: Citizenship, Culture, Participation and Transparency Rights (Immigration, interculturality and diversity)."